alinex/bash-lib/doc/function/erase_line.md

 ## Remove current line

-When printed to a terminal, it will erase everything from the current cursor position backward to the beginning of the line.

 ### Usage

 ```bash
 erase_line
 ```

+### Description

+When printed to a terminal, it will erase everything from the current cursor position backward to the beginning of the line.